-Analysis | Ted Cruz tries to fill Trump’s void on Twitter
+Analysis | Ted Cruz turns up the trolling to fill the Trump Twitter void

 A joke, perhaps!
 But one that history shows many will happily take at face value, as the image’s social media shares back up.
 It’s the kind of thing Trump regularly promoted: something that could easily misinform but also carried some plausible deniability.

 Cruz has also in recent days said Biden has “climbed in bed with [Russian President] Vladimir Putin” and asked suggestively, “What does Putin have on Biden?”
-The reference is again to attacks on Republicans — specifically former president Donald Trump.
+The reference is again to attacks on Republicans — specifically Trump.

 But in that case it was more substantial.
 Trump often bent over backward to cozy up to Putin and give him the benefit of the doubt, even as his administration took some tougher measures.
 (A report from the GOP-controlled Senate Intelligence Committee also acknowledged a potential Russian effort to gain kompromat on Trump during Trump’s travel to Russia, while saying in a heavily redacted section that it “did not establish” such kompromat existed.)